datatweets/advanced-prompt-engineering/Module-3-Content-Creation-and-Data-Analysis/README.md

 4. Plan and write a five-scene digital storyboard.
 5. Revise AI output using an explicit quality criteria table.
 6. *(Bonus)* Write image prompts for DALL-E, Midjourney, and Stable Diffusion, and choose the right tool for each content job.
+7. *(Bonus)* Use ChatGPT for structured data analysis, generate insights from datasets, and produce actionable recommendations.

 ## Lessons